vtourraine/AcknowList/Sources/AcknowList/AcknowList.docc/AcknowList.md

 ## Overview

 AcknowList displays a list of acknowledgements with customizable header and footer, tappable links, and localized default title and footer.
-It can automatically load and format acknowledgments from a [CocoaPods](https://cocoapods.org)-generated file.
+It can automatically load and format acknowledgments from [CocoaPods](https://cocoapods.org) and Swift Package Manager files.
 It supports Storyboard configuration, Dark Mode, Dynatmic Type, and other accessibility features.

-It includes both UIKit and SwiftUI interfaces, both offering the same features and general appearance.
+It includes UIKit and SwiftUI interfaces, both offering the same features and general appearance.

 ![Screenshot of AcknowList running on an iPhone](acknowlist.png)